-Any person disturbing the Stages can be excluded immediately from the room by the Chair of the Jury, whether they is a Team Leader, a Participating Student or a Spectator.
+Any person disturbing the Stages can be excluded immediately from the room by the Chair of the Jury, whether they are a Team Leader, a Participating Student or a Spectator.

-Only one team member may take the floor during each Stage, other members of the team are allowed to make brief remarks if, and only if, the Chair of the Jury gives permission to the captain of the team.
-Although it is permitted for the Participating Students to communicate discreetly with each other until their speaker has started to speak in their timeslot.
-They are however prohibited from communicating by any means with the speaker once they has started speaking.
+Only one team member may take the floor during each Stage, other members of the team are allowed to make brief remarks if, and only if, the Chair of the Jury gives permission to the Captain of the team.
+It is permitted for the Participating Students to communicate discreetly with one another until their speaker has started to speak in their timeslot.
+They are however prohibited from communicating by any means with the speaker once they have started speaking.

 Within each Round, the roles of Reporter, Opponent and Reviewer must be performed by different members of the team.
-For instance, the same person cannot be Reporter and i.
-The Reporter

-Opponent in the same Round, but they can be Reporter and Observer.
+For instance, the same person cannot be Reporter and Opponent in the same Round, but they can be Reporter and Observer.
 In the event of very exceptional circumstances (such as sickness of other members of the team), the Chair of the Jury may authorize a participant to play two different roles in a given Round.